Mall Santa Comforts Nervous Young Boy With Autism

-Eight-year-old Baiz Weerts from Illinois has wanted to meet Santa Claus since he was just two.
+Eight-year-old Baiz Weerts of Illinois has always wanted to meet Santa Claus.
 Unfortunately, because of his autism and extreme anxiety, the young boy has become too overwhelmed to meet Santa for the past six years when the Christmas season rolls around each year.

-Speaking to CBS News, his mother Sheila Weidner Seelye explained that her son has spent the last six years watching Santa Claus from a distance because he was emotionally unable to get close to the man in the big red suit.
+Speaking to CBS News, his mother, Sheila Weidner Seelye, explained that her son has spent the last six years watching Santa Claus from a distance because he was emotionally unable to get close to the man in the big red suit.

 “He is very excited every single year.
 We go [to the mall] multiple times each year but we have to keep our distance.
 He just watches and waves.”